bp2008/Index/README.md

 * [DahuaSunriseSunset](https://github.com/bp2008/DahuaSunriseSunset) - A Windows Service which changes the profile of dahua cameras between Night and Day at each sunset and sunrise.
 * [OmxPlayerAuto](https://github.com/bp2008/OmxPlayerAuto) - A .net/mono project designed for Raspberry Pi which enables basic remote management of omxplayer instances for the creation of a video wall.
 Also tested on Windows to launch "mpv" instances.
-* [timelapse](https://github.com/bp2008/timelapse) - A web application that organizes, archives, and makes available photos from FTP-capable IP cameras.
+* [Timelapse](https://github.com/bp2008/timelapse) - A web application that organizes, archives, and makes available photos from FTP-capable IP cameras.
+* [CameraProxy](https://github.com/bp2008/cameraproxy) - (LEGACY) A Windows Service which acts as a "smart" proxy for IP network cameras.
+Uses the .NET framework and parts of the VLC media player libraries.
+* [DahuaLoginBypass](https://github.com/bp2008/DahuaLoginBypass) - Chrome extension that uses vulnerabilities CVE-2021-33044 and CVE-2021-33045 to log in to Dahua cameras without authentication.
+* [HikPasswordHelper](https://github.com/bp2008/HikPasswordHelper) - A tool which exploits a backdoor in Hikvision camera firmwares circa 2014-2016 to help the owner change a forgotten password.
+* [IpCameraSpeedometer](https://github.com/bp2008/IpCameraSpeedometer) - (LEGACY) Approximates the speed of moving objects using an IP camera.